 Nearly half of Americans say their emotions can cause them to buy more stuff than they can reasonably afford, according to a survey by personal finance site NerdWallet.

-It’s hard enough to pay bills during a troubled economy and high unemployment without adding purchases fueled by feelings to the picture.
+That makes life tough when you’re trying to pay down debt and save for the future.
 Still, it sure does feel good – at least for a few minutes – to buy yourself something new and shiny when you’ve got a lot on your mind.

 Click here to sign up for our free financial education email course.

 When you wake up feeling sad, it’s tempting to get on Amazon and buy new electronics, shoes, kitchen gadgets or whatever else catches your teary eye so you can cheer yourself up.
 But how will you feel when your credit card debt is way more than you can afford?